LeeseTheFox/CS_OBS/README.md

 4. Save your changes to `config.txt`;
 5. Relaunch `CS_OBS.exe`.

-ℹ️ CS_OBS needs to be run as an administrator, or it will not be able to hide it's window and close OBS Studio when it should.
+Important: CS_OBS needs to be run as an administrator, or it will not be able to hide it's window and close OBS Studio when it should.